PayorCRM/help/setting-up-invoice-reminders.md

-# Setting up Invoice Reminders
+# Setting up Invoice Reminders based on rules

 To automate your collections process first you will need to come up with you collections strategy .Are there certain customers / invoice amounts / dates  for which you want PayorCRM to send automated mail reminders